Friday Offcuts 18 July 2014

 The building will include research facilities and classroom space for the University of Northern B.C.’s new program in wood engineering, and office space for industry organizations.
 The building is part of a growing movement to build bigger and taller with wood.

 According to Wood WORKS!
 B.C. in the past five years, 17 wood buildings, eight storeys or taller have been built in Sweden, the UK, Germany, Austria, Norway and Australia.
 More>>

 Buy and Sell

-...and one to end the week on ...solutions to everyday problems
+...and one to end the week on ... an unusual pet

 We welcome comments and contributions on Friday Offcuts.
 For details on advertising for positions within the forest products industry or for products and services, either within the weekly newsletter or on this web page, please contact us.